 EDB recovery using professional tools

 To get back Exchange data after a server crash, administrators can resort to Soft Recovery and Hard Recovery.
-But if they are looking for a simpler way, they can try a professional tool – Kernel for Exchange Server Recovery.
+But if they are looking for a simpler way, they can try a professional Exchange Server Recovery tool.
 It performs quick and smooth Exchange data recovery.
 It has many destination options for the recovered Exchange data.
 Let us look at the steps needed for offline EDB file recovery.
 First, download and install the tool on your system.

-- Run the Kernel for Exchange Server tool and choose the Offline EDB option.
+- Run the Exchange Server tool and choose the Offline EDB option.
 It is selected as the default option.
 Click Next to continue.

 - Now, browse and add the offline EDB from the system and click Next.